chhantyal/sorl-thumbnail-async/README.md

 sorl-thumbnail-async
 ====================

-Asynchronous thumbnailing in django with remote storages like S3
+Asynchronous thumbnailing app in django with remote storages like S3.
+This is fork of sorl-thumbnail, which is a bit slow when used with remote storages.